jmtornetta/extract-bookmarks/readme.md

 # instructions
 1. Run "exportAndExtractBookmarks.ps1" via PowerShell
 2. Find exported bookmark links in "bookmarks" folder in this directory.
 Optionally add this directory to your launcher index.
 3. Extra: import the "ExportAndExtractBookmarks--TaskScheduler.xml" file into Windows Task Scheduler to run this at login and every day at 4PM.
+Be sure to change the file path in "Arguments" to the filep path of exportAndExtractBookmarks.ps1.
 Modify as needed.

 # troubleshoot
 ## all links are not appearing